Job Title: Pod Leader

 - Work closely with the Coordinator for Student Success and Retention in planning Orientation sessions and new ways to connect with incoming students

-- outreach calls over the course of the first two through five weeks of the quarter to provide navigational support and facilitate problem-solving behaviors for students
+- Make approximately 50 outreach calls over the course of the first two through five weeks of the quarter to provide navigational support and facilitate problem-solving behaviors for students

-- calls over the course of weeks 6-8 (during midterms) to students who have disappeared from classes or are in danger of not passing their courses.
+- Make approximately 50-75 calls over the course of weeks 6-8 (during mid-terms) to students who have disappeared from classes or are in danger of not passing their courses.

-- Make referrals via phone and assist students in scheduling meetings with academic coaching and advising services on campus
+- Maker referrals via phone and assist students in scheduling meetings with academic coaching services on campus

 - Meet with students in the role of a peer mentor